I am now a middle-aged autistic man. It’s still hard to admit that. I’m doing well. Yet, reaching this point took a long journey.

-As a infant and toddler, I had they typical signs of Autism (repetitive behavior, non-verbal for a time, etc.), although I didn’t receive a diagnosis because I “grew out of those symptoms.”
+As an infant and toddler, I had the typical signs of Autism (repetitive behavior, non-verbal for a time, etc.), although I didn’t get a diagnosis because I “grew out of those symptoms.”

-I entered Elementary School and was OK in Kindergarten and somewhat slid by that, but enter first grade and a disasters storm approached.
+I entered Elementary School and was OK in Kindergarten.
+I somewhat slid by that.
+However, when I entered first grade, a disaster storm approached.
 I was put on Ritalin and given the common diagnosis at the time, ADHD.
-Meanwhile I had a host of problems until the third grade I was put into a emotional support classroom in another school in my home school district, where for the most part I did well but still struggled, at which point my parents had had me at many professionals and we finally landed at one provider in my hometown.
+Meanwhile, I had a host of problems until the third grade.
+I was put into an emotional support classroom in another school in my home school district.
+For the most part, I did well but still struggle.
+My parents took me to many professionals.
+Finally, we found a provider in my hometown.
+This provider is the same one I get mental health services from 28 years later.

 I received in-home services and when I first met one of the professionals, they knew I was on the spectrum.
 Ironically, I ran from my house that first meeting and she went chasing after me to get me back.
-That first week after our session, she made 16 calls on my behalf, one of those being to the University of Pittsburgh, where I would later be enrolled in a research study.
+In that first week after our session, she made 16 calls on my behalf.
+One of those calls was to the University of Pittsburgh.
+I would later be enrolled there in a research study.
 At the first meeting there it was determined in a matter of minutes that I had Asperger’s Syndrome.

-As I continued with the study, I was also in Junior High, which was a very poor mix along with puberty for me.
+I continued with the study while attending Junior High.
+This combination, along with puberty, was a very poor mix for me.
 I would be suspended for a host of times my two years there.
-I spent a summer including my 15th birthday in and out of psychiatric hospitals, at my last hospitalization, my parents wanted me to have a long time placement before returning back to their care.
+I spent a summer, which included my 15th birthday, in and out of psychiatric hospitals.
+During my last hospitalization, my parents wanted me to have a long-term placement before returning to their care.

-I spent nine months in a Residential Treatment Facility that my mother and a special professional fought tooth and nail to have me placed in.
-The local County Office wanted me placed on the eastern seaboard or across the state, but my mom didn’t let down her fight.
-Through this endeavor I had the opportunity to attend a different High School due to being in a different school district, with the skills of the residential facility, I thrived there.
-But on the dark side, my parents had serious concerns about me returning to their house and would it be a safe environment for them, my sister and I. My mom even spent some time away from my dad for a bit but they reconciled and they have continually been married over 40 years.
+I spent nine months in a Residential Treatment Facility.
+My mother and a special professional fought tooth and nail to have me placed there.
+The local County Office wanted me placed on the eastern seaboard or across the state.
+Still, my mom didn’t give up her fight.
+Through this effort, I had the opportunity to attend a different High School.
+I was in a different school district.
+With the skills I gained at the residential facility, I thrived there.
+On the dark side, my parents had serious concerns.
+They were worried about me returning to their house.
+They wondered if it would be a safe environment for them, my sister, and me.
+My mom even spent some time away from my dad.
+They reconciled, and they have continually been married for over 40 years.
 I later returned back home and finished the school term at that other district.

-Returning back to my Home School District, I would enter the Senior High School, however because the other district I was in the year before did not offer emotional support and I excelled in Learning Support, that was the choice at my home high school.
-While my Sophomore year had some bumps to it and had extra accommodations, I no longer had most of those accommodations in my Junior or Senior Year, in fact I was in many electives including in the Business, Home Economics and Industrial Arts Departments.
-My Junior Year, I was asked by one of my Learning Support Teachers to be a statistician on the Swim Team she was a coach of.
+I returned back to my Home School District.
+I would enter the Senior High School.
+The other district I was in the year before did not offer emotional support.
+I excelled in Learning Support, so that was the choice at my home high school.
+My Sophomore year had some bumps and required extra accommodations.
+Most of those were gone by my Junior or Senior Year.
+In fact, I was in many electives, including in the Business, Home Economics, and Industrial Arts Departments.
+In my Junior Year, one of my Learning Support Teachers asked me to be a statistician on the Swim Team.
+She was the coach.
 I loved the extra hours after school and she made EVERYONE as part of the team.
-My senior year, I spent in a host of work experiences, including a grocery store and a economical ministry in my town.
+During my senior year, I gained various work experiences.
+These included working at a grocery store and participating in an economical ministry in my town.
 Obviously, I graduated High School and did well

-Before High School was over, my mother was introduced through her work of a Clubhouse-model day program that I am still at today, however during my high school years, I toured a post-secondary vocational training facility about an hour and a half from my home that specializes in individuals with disabilities.
-While waiting to attend the school, I attended the Clubhouse where I entered another job through their program for a few months before being accepted at the vocational training school.
+Before High School was over, my mother was introduced through her work to a Clubhouse-model day program.
+I am still at this program today.
+During my high school years, I toured a post-secondary vocational training facility.
+It is about an hour and a half from my home.
+This facility specializes in individuals with disabilities.
+While waiting to attend the school, I joined the Clubhouse.
+Through their program, I found another job, which I held for a few months.
+Then, I was accepted at the vocational training school.

-At the vocational training school, I picked up on social skills while learning many of the skills I use in my work and on my blog today.
-I met many people and mentored many in the course of a year of being there along with learning to ride public transportation and intercity passenger rail while residing in the dormitories there before graduating the next spring with honors.
+At the vocational training school, I picked up on social skills.
+I learned many of the skills I use in my work and on my blog today.
+I met many people and mentored others throughout the year I spent there.
+I learned to ride public transportation and intercity passenger rail.
+I resided in the dormitories before graduating the next spring with honors.

-Still not having a driver’s license and not having a job, I landed back at the Clubhouse for a few more years in and out of the same job placement I had prior to going to vocational training.
-However, something changed, a change in leadership at the Clubhouse facility opened more doors for me.
-As such I got to attend more networking events and be trained in the model, however the journey was only in its new stage of rebirth.
+I still did not have a driver’s license, nor a job.
+I landed back at the Clubhouse for a few more years.
+I was in and out of the same job placement I had before going to vocational training.
+Nonetheless, something changed, a change in leadership at the Clubhouse facility opened more doors for me.
+As a result, I got to attend more networking events.
+I also received training in the model.
+Yet the journey was only in its new stage of rebirth.

-As the Clubhouse program director was going to seek placements in the community, he landed at what is my current employer.
+As the former Clubhouse program director sought placements in the community, he arrived at my current employer.
 He met who is my supervisor, also a distant Aunt of mine and my CEO.
-They had known that I was there through other projects I have spoken at and they were very adamant in having me come aboard.
+They knew about my presence from other projects where I had spoken.
+They were very adamant about having me come aboard.
+It’s hard to believe that it’s been almost 16 years since then.
+That distant aunt has been retired for almost two years.

 A year had passed and the job became solely mine with the Clubhouse’s Assistance.
-Later that year, I attended a conference where I heard about a young man who had a similar journey to mine attending college, this I knew that was a goal for me.
+Later that year, I attended a conference.
+I heard about a young man who had a journey like mine.
+He was attending college.
+This made me realize that attending college was a goal for me.

-I began attending community college part time and did so for the next three years and finally graduated the top of my major and a member of the honor society for community colleges.
-That same year I was asked by county mental health office to facilitate the mental health stakeholder meetings, being held at our agency.
-Also at this time, they were transitioning this and other advocacy groups in the county from being county-led to peer-led, a integral movement that I got to be and continue to be a player of in the county I reside.
+I began attending community college part time.
+I did so for the next three years.
+I finally graduated at the top of my major.
+I am a member of the honor society for community colleges.
+That same year, the county mental health office asked me to lead the mental health stakeholder meetings.
+These meetings were held at our agency.
+At this time, they were changing this and other advocacy groups in the county from being county-led to peer-led.
+I was part of this integral movement in the county where I live and continue to be involved.

 This is my story.